viboverse/data-structures-algorithms/LastnameFirstname-points.md

 # Assignment monitoring

-You should monitor the progress of the assignments yourself by marking them as done and calculating the points for the individual tasks.
-* If the task has been successfully completed, mark an `X`.
-* If the task has nearly OK completed, mark an `?`.
-For example, if the test result slightly differs from the correct solution, then it is possible to get also 0.5p or 1-p if the error is tiny.
-* otherwise mark `-`

-Rename this Markdown document in your repository and name it in the format **YourLastnameYourFirstname-points.md**.
+**Rename** this Markdown document in your repository and name it in the format **YourLastnameYourFirstname-points.md**.

-Your contact details:
+Your contact details (and remove TODO statements):
 * **TODO: YOUR NAME** (The same as your name in Jamk's system)
 * **TODO: COURSE CODE** (_TT00CD83-30xx_)
 * **TODO:YOUR EMAIL at Jamk**